Casualties of the September 11 attacks: Survivors

-No one in the North Tower survived in the impact zone, above it, or immediately below it.
+No one in the North Tower survived in the impact zone (floors 93 through 99), above it, or immediately below it.

 The highest floor in the building that had any survivors was floor 91.
 Approximately 15 people in a central stairwell on floor 22 or below survived the collapse of WTC 1, escaping or being rescued from the rubble.

-At least 42 confirmed (there are more people according to eye-witness who aren't public or mentioned by name) people escaped from at or above the impact zone of the South Tower (floors 77 to 85) after it was struck by United Airlines Flight 175 at 9:03 am, the highest coming from floor 98.
-All but four people (Alan Mann, Lauren Smith, Linda Rothemund, and a unnamed woman with Mann) escaped from the South Tower impact zone using stairwell A in the northwest corner, the only stairwell left intact after the impact.
+At least 42 confirmed (there are more people according to unnamed eyewitnesses) people escaped from at or above the impact zone of the South Tower (floors 77 to 85) after it was struck by United Airlines Flight 175 at 9:03 am, the highest coming from floor 98.
+All but four people (Alan Mann, Lauren Smith, Linda Rothemund, and an unnamed woman with Mann) escaped from the South Tower impact zone using stairwell A in the northwest corner, the only stairwell left intact after the impact.
 Investigators believe that stairwell A remained passable until the South Tower collapsed at 9:59 am.
 Because of communication difficulties between 911 operators and FDNY and NYPD responders, most of them were unaware that stairwell A was passable and instructed survivors above the impact zone to wait for assistance by rescue personnel.
-The four individuals who didn't use stairwell A survived due to the emergency brakes kicking in when the elevators they were in free-fell.
+The four individuals who did not use stairwell A survived due to being in the express elevators on floor 78 when the plane struck.
+The impact severed the cables and caused the elevators to free-fall hundreds of feet before emergency brakes activated, stopping the cars just above the ground-floor lobby.

 Despite the relatively few survivors from the impact zone and above, the 9/11 Commission did bring up the possibility of others who may have descended from the point of impact but were unable to make it all the way down before the tower collapsed and killed everybody still within.
-This was confirmed by the public survivors who mentioned coworkers who survived the Flight 175 impact, but either stayed to help or couldn't escape.
-Three of impact zone survivors who didn't escape were Welles Crowther, who saved at least 18 people from the 78th floor. and Melissa Doi and Karen Schmidt.
+This was confirmed by the survivors who mentioned coworkers who survived the Flight 175 impact, but either stayed to help or could not escape.
+Three impact zone survivors who did not escape were Welles Crowther, who saved at least 18 people from the 78th floor, Melissa Doi, and Karen Schmidt.
 Doi was on the phone, calling 911 while trapped with Schmidt and other people on the 83rd floor.

-Two of the 42 confirmed survivors, Michael Cannon and Shailaja Vyas, weren't born yet as their mothers, Sophia and Jyoti were pregnant with them.
+Two of the 42 confirmed survivors, Michael Cannon and Shailaja Vyas, were not born yet as their mothers, Sophia and Jyoti were pregnant with them.
 One survivor, Doris Torres, died on September 16th from her injuries after escaping the 78th floor with her coworker, Donovan Cowan.
 One survivor, Claire, was in front of Sophia Cannon on the 81st floor when flight 175 hit, but never went public with her own story.
 Another survivor, Rhonda, was another coworker of Cannon and with her on floor 82, but is also private.